scriptingstudio/msomtu/README.md

 ```

 ## Customization
-You can easily modify for your needs:
+You can easily modify the code for your needs:

 * Languages to reserve from deletion
 * Font sets to work with fonts